+The MAPP framework includes 4 assessments: Health Status, Themes and Strengths, Forces of Change, and Local Public Health System.
 Based on the MAPP framework, the joint assessment group gathered community input from focus groups, town hall meetings, key informant interviews, and a youth survey.
 To further examine the variety of forces that affect residents' health and wellbeing, staff and board members from the Gwinnett Coalition participated in a "Forces of Change" assessment facilitated by the Health Department.
 The methods for this community-based information are described in the "Data from the Community" section below.
 Additionally, the Local Public Health System, as part of the town hall meeting, conducted a self-assessment of their work as it relates to the ten essential public health services.
-The attachments include a detailed description of the community engagement process.
+Attachment B includes a detailed description of the community engagement process.
 These data were supplemented with Gwinnett County data from publicly-available and other established sources outlined in the "Other Data Sources" section.
+Each topic within the CHA will include relevant data from these four assessments.

 During the assessment process, the MAPP Planning Team of the Gwinnett Coalition met monthly and the Steering Committee reviewed progress quarterly.
-This process culminated in the Gwinnett Community Strategic Plan, which outlines coordinated actions by many organizations to improve the health and well being of Gwinnett County residents.
+This process culminated in the attached Gwinnett Community Health Improvement Plan, which outlines coordinated actions by many organizations to improve the health and well being of Gwinnett County residents.